 Differential effects of stratigraphy on modes of evolution

 The extent to which stratigraphic series of trait values are affected by the architecture of the carbonate platform strongly depends on the mode of evolution (Figure 6, Supplementary Figures 4–12).
 For the same scenario and position in the platform, lineages evolving according to the stasis model are unaffected by stratigraphy.
 In contrast, hiatuses introduce jumps into the lineages evolving according to a weak and strong Brownian drift, which are not present in the time domain.
-For the Brownian motion, the presence of jumps depends on whether the trait series accumulates sufficient trait differences during the hiatus, making the presence or absence of jumps effectively random (Figure 6, B & F, red and green vs. blue lineage).
+For the Brownian motion, the presence of jumps depends on whether the trait series accumulates sufficient trait differences during the hiatus, making the presence or absence of jumps over gaps effectively random (Figure 6, B & F, red and green vs. blue lineage).
 In general, jumps in traits are more pronounced when (1) evolution is more directional and (2) gaps are longer.